gnfrazier/gnfrazier.github.io/_posts/2018-4-06-triagile-review.md

 ### Final Thoughts

+The organizers have posted the [slides from most of the talks in one place](http://triagile.com/2018-presentations/ "TriAgile.com - 2018 Presentations").
+I am still stunned how many conferences don't do this.

 I will probably attend next year.
 In preparing for this year's conference I went through my notes from last year and found I did apply some of the things I learned there.
 My hat is off to Devin and the other organizers.
 As far as I could tell the whole thing went off without a hiccup.

 At the conclusion of the conference, they had the live capture boards from every session posted in the lobby.
 I went through and read them all on my way out.
 A nice touch.